-Also if you are interested here is the youtube comparison I made a few years back.
-Most hold true to this day.
+Also if you are interested, here is the youtube comparison I made a few years back.
+Most of the assertion still hold true to this day.

-I believe that NASM does a much better job of assessing muscular imbalances of these individuals and designing a progressive exercise routine that is safe and effective.
+I believe that NASM does a much better job of assessing the muscular imbalances of individuals and designing a progressive exercise routine that is safe and effective.

 It all comes down to what type of clients you would like to train once you are certified as a trainer.

-If you are mostly going to be working with high school or college athletes, you should consider getting certified through NSCA and then there more advanced certification the CSCS.
+If you are mostly going to be working with high school or college athletes, you should consider getting certified through NSCA and then their more advanced certification, the CSCS.

-Overall, I would have to give the trophy to NASM for this comparison article.
+Overall, I would have to give the best certification trophy to NASM for this comparison article.
 I hope you learned something from my NSCA vs NASM article!